 The Black Isle

-We were fortunate enough to be House Sitting a house with views overlooking the Cromarty Firth with the snow-capped mountain of Ben Wyvis above.
+We were fortunate to be House Sitting in an area that had views overlooking the Cromarty Firth and the snow-capped mountain of Ben Wyvis.
 We called it Gods Country because of its beauty.

 Discovering the Black Isle